Smarties

-Smarties are sold primarily in Europe, Canada, South Africa, Australasia and the Middle East.
-Smarties are not distributed (except via parallel import) in the United States, where the rights to the name belong to the Smarties Candy Company, which manufactures its own hard tablet sweet under the registered trademark name Smarties.
+Smarties are sold in many regions around the world, but are not distributed (except via parallel import) in the United States, where the trademark name is held by the Smarties Candy Company, which manufactures its own hard tablet sweet under the trademark name Smarties.

 History

-Rowntree's of York, England, have been making "Chocolate Beans" since at least 1882.
-The product was renamed "Smarties Chocolate Beans" in 1937.
-Rowntree's was forced to drop the words "chocolate beans" in 1937 due to trading standards requirements (the use of the word "beans" was felt to be misleading) so adopted the "Milk Chocolate in a Crisp Sugar Shell".
-Later, the sweet was rebranded as "Smarties".

-Smarties in the UK were formerly sold in cylindrical cardboard tubes, capped with a colourful plastic lid usually having a letter of the alphabet on it.
-The purpose of this, according to a Rowntree's spokesperson in the 1980s, was for them to be useful as a teaching aid to encourage young children to recognise the letters.
-Over the last 25 years, Nestlé and Rowntree's have manufactured five billion Smarties lids.
-Some lids are very rare and are now regarded as collectors' items.
+Confectionery company Rowntree's of York, England, have been making "Chocolate Beans" since at least 1882.
+In 1937, they renamed the product "Smarties Chocolate Beans", soon shortening the name to just "Smarties".
+While the sweets had previously been sold loose, as part of a broader strategy to establish a prominent brand identity and after seeing success in selling other confections in cardboard tubes, Rowntree's began selling Smarties Chocolate Beans in the packaging.
+The product and this packaging were marketed to children after test marketing in Scotland.
+The packaging was valued for being easily repurposed into crafts, and the plastic caps were collected, each marked with a letter of the alphabet.

 In February 2005, the Smarties tube was replaced with a hexagonal design.
 The rationale behind changing the design was, according to Nestlé, to make the brand "fresh and appealing" to youngsters; the new packaging is also lighter and more compact, and the lid (which is now a hinged piece of cardboard) has a card clip which holds the lid shut when it is folded over.
-The new lid still features a letter like the old plastic lids, but it is in the form of a "what [letter] is a [thing]?" question similar to those asked on the television game show Blockbusters (which coincidentally were on hexagonal tiles), the answer for which can be read when the lid is open, next to the hole giving access to the rest of the tube.
-The hexagonal box is made of one piece of card which is diecut then folded and glued.
-The hexagon can also be stacked in many layers without the pile collapsing, which is an advantage at the point of sale.
+The new lid still features a letter like the old plastic lids, but it is in the form of a "what [letter] is a [thing]?" question, the answer for which can be read when the lid is open, next to the hole giving access to the rest of the tube.

 Smarties are no longer manufactured in York; in October 2007, production was moved to Germany, where a third of them were already made.
 Outside Europe, Nestlé's largest production facility for Smarties is in Toronto, Canada, where Nestlé has been manufacturing its products since 1918.
 The factory located at 72 Sterling Road in the Junction Triangle was originally built for Cowan Cocoa and Chocolate.

 In 1998, Nestlé obtained a trademark for a tubular Smarties package.
 It later sued Master Foods in Denmark, which was marketing M&M minis in a similar package.
 The Supreme Court of Denmark ruled that a basic geometrical shape could not be trademarked and ordered the trademark to be removed from the trademark register.

+In 2021, the parent company Nestlé transferred the production of Lentilky, which had been produced in Czechia since 1907, to German Hamburg, and the ingredients are also being harmonized with the Smarties product.